 Policy

 To realize Panasonic Energy’s Mission and Vision, the Company positions human resources as its most important management asset and aims to both strengthen business competitiveness and improve individual well-being.

 These aims result in the Company stating as follows: (1) a diverse group of people who strongly resonate with our Mission and Vision and who are autonomously taking on the challenges of achieving them and (2) a safe and secure environment in which these people can maximize their abilities to create a competitive advantage over other companies.
+In fiscal 2025, we advanced initiatives on two major pillars: fostering individuals who take on challenges autonomously, and fostering an organization that enables employees to reach their full potential.

+Policy